+- ➤ To promote an environment in which pupils are safe, happy, feel valued as individuals, learn to co-operate with others and develop a love of life-long learning - ➤ To ensure a positive learning environment is achieved through the positive values being modelled by staff, parents and visitors throughout the school; in doing so developing the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere - > To maintain a learning environment that provides equal opportunities for all, regardless of ability, race, ethnicity, sexual orientation or gender - > To provide an inclusive curriculum which is accessed via a range of differentiated teaching and learning approaches to meet individual needs - > To address physical access barriers to learning for individual pupils by use of appropriate technology and adaptive equipment - > To promote Preparation for Adulthood through developing the skills of independence, persistence and resilience - > To enable pupils to achieve their best and be prepared for adulthood living fulfilling lives whether that is in employment, apprenticeship, higher education or supported living - > To meet pupil's personal, physical and social development needs and to encourage a positive contribution to the life of the school and wider community - > To support pupils to develop positive strategies to ensure good mental health and well-being - > To develop emotional resilience, self-regulation and confident social skills - > To ensure that all transitions into, within and when leaving school at each phase of education are informative, positive and seamless as possible, and contribute information to the onward destination

-- > To maintain a learning environment that provides equal opportunities for all, regardless of ability, race, ethnicity, sexual orientation or gender. - ➤ To enable learners to achieve their best, become confident individuals living fulfilling lives and make a successful transition into adulthood, whether into employment, further or higher education or training by providing an inclusive curriculum which is accessed via a range of differentiated teaching and learning approaches. - To address physical access barriers to learning for individual pupils by use of appropriate technology and adaptive equipment. - > To meet learners personal, physical, cognitive and social and emotional development needs. - > To support pupils to develop positive strategies to ensure good mental health. - ➤ To promote an environment in which learners are safe, happy, feel valued as individuals and learn to co-operate with others. - ➤ To prepare learners for Life in Modern Britain within their local community and where appropriate within the world of work. - > To promote the Fundamental British Values throughout all learning. - > To promote independence, persistence and resilience - > To ensure all pupils are safeguarded against the risk of radicalisation and extremism - To maximise opportunities for home/school/community liaison and to actively encourage parental and community involvement in the life and work of the school. - ➤ To share advice, support and expertise with other schools, colleges and agencies through the Specialist Teaching and Learning Service. - > To provide members of staff with a comprehensive and supportive programme of Induction, Training, Appraisal and Continuing Professional Development opportunities. - > To build Self-Evaluation practices that raise standards in all aspects of school life and are quite clearly at the heart of all Monitoring, Evaluation and Review systems.
+- > To embed the Fundamental British Values into all aspects of school life so that pupils can contribute positively to life in modern Britain - To raise standards by promoting a school ethos which is underpinned by core values.
+Values-based Education creates a strong learning environment that enhances academic achievement and develops pupils' social and relationship skills, aptitudes and attitudes to succeed that last throughout their lives - > To ensure challenging yet realistic targets are set annually and monitored five times per academic year - > To ensure where a barrier to progress is identified, the school will put appropriate evidencebased interventions in place which will be monitored and reviewed regularly - > To ensure all pupils are safeguarded against the risk of radicalisation and extremism - ➤ To maximise opportunities for home/school/community liaison and to actively encourage parental and community involvement in the life and work of the school - > To collaborate and share advice, support and expertise with other schools, colleges and agencies through the Specialist Teaching and Learning Service - To provide members of staff with a comprehensive and supportive programme of Induction, Training, Appraisal and Continuing Professional Development opportunities. - ➤ To build Self-Evaluation practices that raise standards in all aspects of school life and are quite clearly at the heart of all Monitoring, Evaluation and Review systems.